Postage stamps and postal history of India: Postal history of India

-The Post in ancient and medieval India
+Ancient and medieval India

 The history of India's postal system begins long before the introduction of postage stamps.
 The antecedents have been traced to the systems of the Persian Empire instituted by Cyrus the Great and Darius I for communicating important military and political information.
 The Atharvaveda (or Arthveda) which is one of the oldest books in the world, records a messenger service in ancient India millenniums ago.
 Systems for collecting information and revenue data from the provinces are mentioned in Chanakya's Arthashastra (meaning military strategy and skill)(c.
 3rd century BCE).

-In ancient times the kings (or Raja), emperors (or Maharaja), rulers, zamindars (or the feudal lords) protected their land through the intelligence services of specially trained police or military agencies and courier services to convey and obtain information through runners, messengers and even through pigeons in most parts of India.
-The chief of the secret service, known as the Daakpaal (postmaster), maintained the lines of communication ...
-The people used to send letters to [their] distant relatives through their friends or neighbors.

-For centuries it was rare for messages to be carried by any means other than a relay of runners on foot.
-A runner ran from one village or relay post to the next, carrying the letters on a pole with a sharp point.
-His was a dangerous occupation: the relay of postal runners worked throughout the day and night, vulnerable to attacks by bandits and wild animals.
-These mail runners were used chiefly by the rulers, for purposes of gathering information and wartime news.
-They were subsequently used by merchants for trade purpose.
-It was much later that mail runners came to be in use for the carriage of private mail.